Shaikh-Suja-Rahaman/METI-FM/README.md

 - Hidden entities revealed after first contact
 - Conversation history stored locally, no account required
 - Optional custom NVIDIA API key support

+## Backend Architecture

+The backend is intentionally thin.
+It is a set of entity-specific routes backed by system prompts and a single model call to NVIDIA NIM.
+There is no database and no session state.
+Each request is self-contained.

+Request flow:

+1. The frontend sends a POST request to `/api/chat/<entity>` with `{ contents: Message[] }`.
+2. The matching controller loads the entity's system prompt from `backend/prompts` and trims the conversation to the last 10 messages.
+3. It builds an OpenAI-compatible `messages` array with the system prompt plus recent user/assistant messages.
+4. The controller calls NVIDIA NIM (`meta/llama-3.1-70b-instruct`) via the OpenAI SDK, using `NVIDIA_API_KEY` or an optional `x-nvidia-api-key` header.
+5. The response text is returned directly to the client.

+This keeps the backend deterministic and easy to audit: prompts live in version control, requests are stateless, and the model call is the only external dependency.

 ## Entities